lorrainemakuyana/lorrainemakuyana/README.md

 I am a Software Engineer
 ----------------------------------

 Why tech?
-It gives me the power to create anything I envision and with every product I make lasting impact and innovate.
+We can create anything you can envision and make lasting impact.

-* 🌍  I'm based in the UK<!-- * 🖥️  See my portfolio at [this link](http://lorrainemakuyana.github.io/) -->
+* 🌍  Based in the UK<!-- * 🖥️  See my portfolio at [this link](http://lorrainemakuyana.github.io/) -->
-* 🧠  I am proficient in JavaScript (TypeScript), React, Next and React Native, and excited to learn Web3 tech, ML and AI
+* 🧠  JavaScript, TypeScript, React, Next, React Native, Java, Python and excited to learn Web3, ML and AI engineering
-* 🤝  I have over 2 years experience delivering value through different products which generated over $12000 in revenue
+* 🤝  Over 2 years experience delivering value and generating over $12k revenue
 * 📫  I can be reached on [LinkedIn](https://www.linkedin.com/in/lorraine-makuyana/) or on [Twitter](https://twitter.com/lolomakuyana)

 ### Skills